 The Global Talent Programme provides 3 to 12-month graduate internships in marketing, IT and business in various Swedish cities.

-This visa information is still valid following the UK's decision to leave the European Union and will be updated if changes happen.
+This visa information is still correct following the UK's decision to leave the EU, and will be updated if changes occur.

 How to explain your qualifications to employers